Meeting your needs

 First we will make sure the place, date, and time for your private session suits you.
-We will then give you an information pack with the time, date and venue of your private session.
+We will then give you an information pack with details about the Royal Commission, what to expect on the day, the private session process, our staff, and the time, date and venue of your private session.
 We can also help arrange transport.

 You can send this information to the Commissioner to read before your session or bring it with you on the day.
 You can also write down things you want the Commissioner to know but do not want to talk about.

-You will be met at the entrance to the venue by a Private Session Facilitator.
+You will be met at the entrance to the venue by a private session facilitator.
+This is a member of staff at the Commission.
+We will send you a photo of them to help you recognise them on the day.
 They will show you around the venue and private session room, answer any questions and provide refreshments.

 You can choose how much you want to say about any part of your experiences in your private session.